Money

 Key facts

-- →Contractors paid 3.3% withholding may still be legally employees if the Labor Standards Act de-facto employee tests apply.
-Many foreigners misclassified as contractors are owed severance.
+• Contractors paid 3.3% withholding may still be legally employees if the Labor Standards Act de-facto employee tests apply.

+Miss the 14-day severance deadline and 20% annual interest starts accruing from day 15.
+That is the law.
 Korea's Employee Retirement Benefit Security Act (근로자퇴직급여보장법) gives every qualifying worker a legally guaranteed severance payment at the end of their employment.
-The rule applies regardless of visa, nationality, or language, but most foreign workers do not know the formula, do not know the timeline, and cannot detect the handful of tricks employers use to get out of paying.
+The rule applies regardless of visa, nationality, or language.
 This guide walks through each piece.

 Who qualifies for severance in Korea